ifremer-bioinformatics/samba/README.md

 * config/report.config : nextflow automatic reports parameters
 * MB.nf : each step is described within its command line

+### Running script

+* RunNextMB.sh : Script to run Nextflow command.
+Check this file and adapt to activate nextflow environment !

 ### How to get this worflow
 ```
 #connect to datarmor (for Ifremer users)